serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 ##Creating the Flow

 It's time for the Flow.
 Akka Streams is obviously based on Akka Actors, so the first thing we have to do is to create an ActorSystem.
-Our RabbitConsumerActor is created by calling the `ActorProducer.apply()` and is later passed as a producer to the Flow.
+Our RabbitConsumerActor is then created by calling the `ActorProducer.apply()` and is later passed as a producer to the Flow.

 ~~~ scala
 object RabbitApp extends App {